-Foreign travelers must have a medical certificate with a negative Coronavirus (COVID-19) PCR test result issued within 72 hours before arrival.
+Foreign travelers must have a medical certificate with a negative Coronavirus (COVID-19) PCR test taken within 72 hours before departure.
 The medical certificate must be issued in Russian or in English.
 A notarized translation to Russian is accepted.Quarantine requirements